briankim113/Introduction-to-Interactive-Media/FinalProject/README.md

 3. Volume of sound is determined by mouseX
 4. Background keeps shifting through the [HSB color mode](https://en.wikipedia.org/wiki/HSL_and_HSV)

 If the user wants to switch to a different starting note/key, the user can click again to restart and roll the dice again.
+Then, because do-re-mi corresponds to the scale degree, the new do no longer plays the same pitch as the previous do.

 ### Challenges
 First, determining what chords will sound nice was difficult.
 I had to figure out a way to maintain the effect of going up the scale with the leading note, while building harmonies on the bottom, all within the same key.
 At the same time, I had to make it exciting by adding clashes and resolves.
 Thankfully, I managed to do a crash course on music theory with the help from my friends, and I am proud of the way the chords sound.